zellyn/a2books/README.md

 build a generally useful tool in the process, so the big goal is to create a useful platform for transcribing any old technical book.

+## Vision

+The eventual goal is to draw rectangles on the page to mark columns, diagrams, images, etc., then do another round of rectangles to divide each area up into individual paragraphs, and then let you transcribe one paragraph at a time: all the sort of thing you can do fairly mindlessly while watching TV.

+## Status and intended architecture

 It being a side project, I'm also doing a bit of experimenting with technologies that I wouldn't sensibly use at work.
 The backend is fairly boring, written in Go, with XML flat files as the data format,